moyano83/ansible-up-running/README.md

 The value of a variable set using the register clause is always a dictionary, but the specific keys of the dictionary are different depending on the module that was invoked.
 If a variable contains a dictionary, you can access the keys of the dictionary by using either a dot (.) or a subscript ([]).
 The simplest way to find out what a module returns is to register a variable and then output that variable with the debug module.
 If the task fails, Ansible will stop executing tasks for the failed host.
-We can use the _ignore\_errors_ clause.
+We can use the _ignore\_errors_ clause to change this behaviour.

 ### Facts